 I remember one gathering of homeschool moms that I went to.
 We sat in Linda’s living room and just talked about homeschooling.
 Some moms had been doing it for a while, and they provided tips.
-In the midst of their tips there were about 71.3 kids running around, and no one was an expert.
+In the midst of their tips, there were about 71.3 kids running around, and no one was an expert.
 We all had very real, very noisy kids.
 And when I went home, I felt like I had the same joys and struggles as the rest of the moms.

 I have to admit it’s easy to get overwhelmed.
 There is so much curriculum.
 There are so many blogs, pins, experts, and ideas.
-There is an instant connect with other homeschooling moms that I didn’t have the first time around.
+Now I have an instant connection with other homeschooling moms that I didn’t have when I first started.
 I can private message, tweet, or text dozens of homeschool moms at a moment’s notice.
 I can look on Facebook and see just what they’re doing.
 And then come the worries about comparing and keeping up.

 Whether you’re part of a homeschool co-op or not.
 Whether you have a group of women to gather with or not.
 Whether you pick this curriculum or that–or not, that’s not what homeschooling is about.